andrii-kolesnyk/java_courses/README.md

 #### Code Tasks

 1. Basic
-  1. Create simple project with HelloWorld and check-in it
+  1. Create simple project in IDE with HelloWorld and check-in it
+  2. In project from p.
+2. implement the following:
-  2. Create simple project, only main(), solve equation “ax^2 + bx + c = 0”, check-in, create review
+    - solve equation "ax^2 + bx + c = 0"
+    - commit into local branch
+    - push into your remote repository
+    - create pull request to your study repository
   3. Add input from terminal, check-in, create review

 #### Questions to discuss

 What is Java and why we need Java?

 What is Git?

 Other VCS than Git?

 Why we need VCS?
-Think about collaborative work
+Think about collaborative work.

 Why we need code review?

 What is "extreme programming"?
 Which principles used?

 Difference between basic types and primitives?
 Why we need them both?
 Why we need primitive types?

 #### Materials